johnnyyork13/vicewaves/ZNOTES.md

 Add spinner to paypal module when loading
 Add apartment and other codes for payments
 Add Total to cart
+Add styling for users who are not logged in and are visiting checkout page Convert admin description textbox to accept html

 PRODUCT TAGS
 shirt